mschmitt19/plugin-video-in-flex/README.md

 - Updated README and pushed code.

+## Reference

+This plugin was created & inspired by a pre-existing solution located in [this repo](https://github.com/jlbrs/Twilio-Video-in-Twilio-Flex), for reference.

 ## Disclaimer

 This software is to be considered "sample code", a Type B Deliverable, and is delivered "as-is" to the user.
 Twilio bears no responsibility to support the use or implementation of this software.